 The mace has been a training implement for thousands of years, and were actually a favorite training tool for combat, but there are a number of reasons we have selected the mace as a new training tool at our studio:

-#1 – To Improve Grip Strength
+#1 – Improve your Grip Strength

 Grip strength, as noted in numerous studies is a known indicator of life expectancy.
 Because of the uneven distribution of the mace, working with the mace requires a strong grip.
 There is also ample opportunity to use a single hand grip and carry work to improve grip strength which also translates into better grip for deadlifts and pull-ups, and strength for functional life tasks like loaded carries and the elusive and impressive ‘jar opens’.